 This article has dealt with batten space ventilation for pitched roofs, however there should be consideration for providing a drained and vented cavity for decorative cladding on the external face of a masonry substrate.
 One way of achieving this is with the use of counter battens and a fly mesh at low and high level (to prevent insects getting inside the batten space).

-As can be seen in the above article, the determining factors for batten space ventilation is if an LR underlay is chosen in combination with an impermeable roof covering.
+The determining factors for batten space ventilation is if an LR underlay is chosen in combination with an impermeable roof covering.
 In these situations, batten space ventilation as per the above should be provided.
 Any deviation from the above should be in line with BS5250 and prior agreement must be sought from your warranty surveyor.